nirbhayph/Logistics-Management-System/README.md

 ##System Requirements

+- JDK 7.0
 - Mysql
 - Git
 - Firefox
 - Node.js

-    For Linux users
-        Install Node.js as described here based on your Linux flavour.
+  For Linux users: Install Node.js as described here based on your Linux flavour.

-    For Mac users
-        Install Node.js directly or using homebrew using brew install nodejs
+  For Mac users: Install Node.js directly or using homebrew using brew install nodejs

   Those who install Node.js using Homebrew should export the following (or include in $HOME/.bash_profile or $HOME/.profile or$HOME/.bashrc or $HOME/.zshrc, depending on your shell.

   export NODE_PATH="/usr/local/bin/node"
   export PATH="/usr/local/share/npm/bin:$PATH"

 - Android

-    For Linux users
-        Install Android Studio as described [here](https://google.com) based on your Linux flavpur.
+  For Linux users: Install Android Studio as described [here](https://google.com) based on your Linux flavpur.

-    For Mac Users
-            Install Android Studio as described [here](https://google.com) based on your configuration.
+  For Mac Users: Install Android Studio as described [here](https://google.com) based on your configuration.

 ## Tech Stack